The following members currently belong to the committee:

 The committee will have the following items on its agenda:

-- Update the Long List
+- Update the Long List of longer words

 - Consider merging both word references